Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **PAT = standard authentication method** for integrating Azure DevOps with external tools and services

-### Question #5 💩💩💩💩
+### Question #5 💩💩💩💩💩

-DRAG DROP You are configuring Azure Pipelines for three projects in Azure DevOps as shown in the following table.
+You are configuring Azure Pipelines for three projects in Azure DevOps as shown in the following table.

 | Project name | Project Details |
 | :--- | :--- |